qtgql/qtgql/README.md

 ### Disclaimer
-This project is currently under development and **it is not** production ready, You can play-around and tell us what is wrong / missing / awesome :smile:.
+This project is currently under development, and **it is not** production ready, You can play-around and tell us what is wrong / missing / awesome :smile:.